xieyuheng/inner/persons/paul-lockhart/2012-measurement.md

 > surprising things that keep me amused and entertained.
 It’s an
 > amazing place, and I really love it.

-首先是 physical reality v.s. mathematical reality。
+首先是 physical reality vs. mathematical reality。

 > The thing is, physical reality is a disaster.
 It’s way too
 > complicated, and nothing is at all what it appears to be.
 Objects